articleIcon-icon

 Filtered, a content intelligence platform, struggled with delivery inefficiencies as it expanded internationally.
 Their previous provider caused delays, duplicate shipments, and frustrating logistical hurdles.
 Deel IT provided the seamless solution Filtered needed to streamline its operations.

 Deel transformed Filtered’s onboarding process.
-Today, Cath can invite a new hire to the Deel platform in seconds, where employees choose equipment that fits their needs.
+Today, Cath can invite a new hire to the Deel platform in seconds, where employees choose equipment that fits their specific needs.
 Product team members, for example, receive higher-spec laptops, while others can select from standard options within their £1,800 allowance.

 With 100% of orders delivered on time, Deel ensures Filtered’s new hires are equipped and ready to work quickly.
 Even urgent requests, such as delivering a laptop within a day for an immediate starter, are handled seamlessly.